-The Three Stones Preventative Health Programme is designed to teach villagers how to reduce the incidence of preventable diseases that are rampant in developing countries.
+The Three Stones Preventative Health Programme is designed to train and teach rural villagers how to reduce the incidence of preventable diseases that are rampant in developing countries.
+Improved health status promotes the familes welfare by reducing transport and treatment cost therefore resulting in poverty elimination by increasing household disposable income

 Villagers cook their food, by balancing their cooking pot on three stones, over an open fire.
 They understand that if one stone breaks, the pot will fall, losing the family's food.